Falepili Mobility Pathway

 Time spent dating or in an online relationship usually does not count as being in a de facto relationship.

 You must provide documents proving your relationship, show us you have been in your de facto relationship for at least 12 months before you applied for this visa.
-This may include evidence of shared finances (bank statements), least agreements utility bills etc.
+This may include evidence of shared finances (bank statements), lease agreements, utility bills etc.

-Can I register for the ballot if I have a disability?
+Can I register for the Falepili Visa ballot if I have a disability?

 Yes.
 People with disabilities, special needs, or chronic health conditions (excepting tuberculosis) are welcome to register for the ballot.

-In Australia, visa holders can access tailored support through the National Disability Insurance Scheme (NDIS).
+In Australia, visa holders can appy for tailored support through the National Disability Insurance Scheme (NDIS).

 The NDIS helps people with disability to gain greater independence, access to new skills, jobs, or volunteering, an improved quality of life, and connections to services in their community.

 I'm already in Australia on another visa.
-Can I register the ballot?
+Can I register for the Falepili Visa ballot?

 Yes.
 You can register for the ballot from anywhere in the world, including if you are already in Australia on a different visa.
 This includes existing Pacific Australia Labour Mobility (PALM) scheme, the Pacific Engagement Visa (PEV), and student visas.